SJ-STEPHEN/codexa/README.md

-# SJS-OfficialWebsite
+# Codexa-OfficialWebsite
-These are the program files for the personal website.
+These are the program files for the company website.